Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Wi-Fi Weather Station
 ^^^^^^^^^^^^^^^^^^^^^

+The Weather Station case is big enough to add a WIFI Extension for wireless controlling.
+In this tutorial we will use the Step-Down Power Supply together with a DC Jack Adapter to power the stack.
+It would also be possible to power the stack with a USB Power Supply, in this case Step-Down Power Supply and DC Jack Adapter are not needed.

+We will start by mounting a stack consisting of Step-Down Power Supply, Msater Brick and WIFI Extension to the back side of the case.
+There is a slot in the case where solder bumps of the Step-Down Power Supply are, so it is possible to mount the Step-Down Power Supply directly flush to the case.

 .. image:: /Images/Kits/weather_station_construction_wifi_stack_350.jpg
    :scale: 100 %
    :alt: Wi-Fi Weather Station construction step 1
    :align: center
    :target: ../../_images/Kits/weather_station_construction_wifi_stack_1200.jpg

+The DC Jack Adapter can be mounted to the back side of the case with a single 21mm long spacer.
+The 21mm long spacer can be constructed out of one 9mm spacer and one 12mm spacer.
+It is screwed to the case on the bottom with a screw and to the DC Jack Adapter with a nut.

+If it is mounted correctly, the DC Jack Adapter should fit in the side part of the case.

 .. image:: /Images/Kits/weather_station_construction_wifi_dc_jack_350.jpg
    :scale: 100 %
    :alt: Wi-Fi Weather Station construction step 2
    :align: center
    :target: ../../_images/Kits/weather_station_construction_wifi_dc_jack_1200.jpg

+Thats it!
+We can now again mount the front of the case to the back.
+If you use an antenna from the Tinkerforge shop, you need to either use the large or the external antenna.
+The small antenna does not fit.

 .. image:: /Images/Kits/weather_station_construction_wifi_ready_350.jpg
    :scale: 100 %